 Cape Fear Community College's Wilson Center

 CFCC designed its facility with both audience and artist abilities in mind, featuring one-of-a-kind accessible control rooms and comprehensive guest services.

 The Kentucky Center in Louisville has a national reputation for the broad range of accessibility services it provides for its patrons.

 John F. Kennedy Center for the Performing Arts

 The Kennedy Center is a leading example of supporting access for people with disabilities, with a full-time staff member devoted to accessibility.
 Its accessibility page also includes Resources for Arts Administrators.

 This museum accessibility page includes a downloadable Accessibility Guide.
 Information about how to arrange a touch-tour for people who are blind or have low vision is also included.

-HAND conducts one of the oldest and most comprehensive arts-in-healthcare programs in the country, with extensive offerings in the performing arts, visual arts, and literary arts.
+Formerly known as HAND, this is one of the oldest and most comprehensive arts-in-healthcare programs in the country, with extensive offerings in the performing arts, visual arts, and literary arts.

 The DooR to DooR program schedules nearly 200 professional performing and visual artists annually to share their art in private rooms and public spaces at the University of North Carolina Hospitals in Chapel Hill.